 Co-authors of the Cell report included Galina A. Erikson, STSI; Dale Bodian, PhD, ITMI; Manuel Rueda, PhD, STSI; Bhuvan Molparia, TSRI; Erick Scott, MD, STSI; Ashley Scott-Van Zeeland, PhD, STSI; Sarah Topol, RN, STSI; Nathan Wineinger, PhD, STSI; John Niederhuber, MD, ITMI; Dr. Topol; and Torkamani.

-A video about the Wellderly Study and the Cell report, featuring interviews with STSI researchers and study participants, is available here.
+Watch the video: Wellderly Study and the Cell report, featuring interviews with STSI researchers and study participants